 There's just something about a fresh snowfall that really revs up the kids’ energy levels.
 Help them expel some of that excitement with a little practice session for the snowball fight they’ll have when they finally do get to go out and play.
-Roll up balls of paper, white socks or make your own fabric snowballs.
+Roll up balls of paper, white socks, or make your own fabric snowballs.
 Give each kid a bucket of these indoor snowballs and let the toss them at each other for fun.
 After the fight has fizzled, play catch or a tossing game with the balls.

 03 of 09

 Winter Hot Cocoa Picnic

 After the indoor snowball fight, the kids will want to warm up with some hot cocoa.
 Throw a white blanket on the floor and sprinkle it with cotton balls.
 Place it near your fireplace or build a faux fire and place it in the middle of the blanket.
-Brew up a pot of hot cocoa, serve it with cookies and let the kids gather on the floor for a warm winter picnic.
+Brew up a pot of hot cocoa, serve it with cookies or marshmallows, and let the kids gather on the floor for a warm winter picnic.

 04 of 09

 Homemade Winter Cottage

 If you have a large box and a few craft supplies, then you have the materials needed to help the kids build their own winter cottage.
-Cut the window and door holes out of the box and then let them decorate with paint, glue, markers, ornaments and, of course, fake snow for the roof.
+Cut the window and door holes out of the box and then let them decorate the house with paint, glue, markers, ornaments and, of course, fake snow for the roof.
 Don't forget to top it with a chimney!
-(You can make one our of the leftover, cut out cardboard.)Continue to 5 of 9 below.
+(You can make one out of the leftover cardboard from the door or window.)Continue to 5 of 9 below.

 05 of 09